sandervanbree/braintime/README.md

 **1.3 Time frequency analysis of warping sources**

-Each warping source contains potential warping signals. [bt_analyzesources](warpingsource/bt_analyzesources.m) performs a time frequency analysis on all warping sources, detecting warping signals based on user specified preferences.
-This includes the frequency range of interest assumed to clock your cognitive process (e.g., 8 to 12 Hz for attention), and the time window of interest (e.g. 0 to 1 second, the window should align with your clock time data).
+Each warping source contains potential warping signals. [bt_analyzesources](warpingsource/bt_analyzesources.m) performs a time frequency analysis on all warping sources, detecting potential warping signals based on user specified preferences.
+These preferences include the frequency range of interest assumed to clock your cognitive process (e.g., 8 to 12 Hz for attention), and the time window of interest that you wish to analyze (e.g. 0 to 1 second, this should match the window you wish to warp).
 You can choose one of two methods to cut the data.

 ## Operation 2: Periodicity analysis